The leaflet is detailed below, or you can download 'Pregnancy loss under 24 weeks where baby has shown no signs of life' leaflet in PDF.

 Seeing and Holding Your Baby

-Once your baby is born, you may begin to think about the choices you want to make, for example, you can think about whether you want to see and hold your baby.
-You might have already started thinking about these decisions in the time before you delivered.
+You may be anxious about whether you want to see and hold your baby.
 Your nurse or midwife will support you with this.
 If you are not sure about seeing your baby or anxious about how your baby will look you could ask your nurse or midwife to show you a photograph or ask them to describe your baby to you.
 If you would like to see your baby and this is not suggested, please ask the staff caring for you.

 Hand and Footprints

-For babies born very early it may not always be possible to take hand and footprints.
 When possible, your nurse or midwife will offer and if accepted will try to take ink prints of your baby’s hands and feet.
-You may choose to incorporate the prints into images, tattoos, and jewellery.
+You may choose to incorporate the prints into images, tattoos and jewellery.
 You may want a few sets of these prints to give to family members who are not able to meet your baby.

 Photographs